Best Python Data Engineering Companies 2026: 15 Firms Ranked

 2. How do you separate data-platform specialists from generic software outsourcers?

 Generic outsourcers describe data engineering in terms of "Python development for data."
 Data platform specialists speak in terms of orchestration patterns, idempotent pipeline design, slowly changing dimensions, medallion architecture, and data quality contracts.
 During evaluation, ask the firm to describe their approach to pipeline failure recovery, schema evolution, and data freshness monitoring.
 Specialists will have opinionated, experience-driven answers.
 Generalists will give textbook responses.
-Also check for official platform partnerships — a firm with Snowflake or Databricks partner status has been vetted by the platform vendor itself.
+Also check for official platform partnerships — a firm with Snowflake or Databricks specialist status has been vetted by the platform vendor itself.

 3. What evidence proves delivery maturity?